-- Will you be working with or supporting to develop their digital skills?
+- Who will you be working with or supporting to develop their digital skills?

-- Are the priority groups in your local communities, or who engage with your organisation, who need to develop Basic Digital Skills?
+- Who are the priority groups in your local communities, or who engage with your organisation, who need to develop Essential Digital Skills?

-- Are the staff or volunteers in your organisation who can support you to make your project a success and how will your embed your project in their activities?
+- Who are the staff or volunteers in your organisation who can support you to make your project a success, and how will your embed your project in their activities?

-- Digital Champion model would work for your organisation?
+- Which Digital Champion model would work for your organisation?

-- Method will you use to engage your Digital Champions and the wider organisation to support your project
+- Which method will you use to engage your Digital Champions and the wider organisation to support your project

-- Partners will you need to work with to successfully develop your project, how will you define and publicise opportunities to get involved?
+- Which partners will you need to work with to successfully develop your project, how will you define and publicise opportunities to get involved?

-- Are you aiming to achieve with your project and how will you measure this?
+- What are you aiming to achieve with your project and how will you measure this?

-- Criteria will you use to make a decision on what works best in your community or for your organisation?
+- What criteria will you use to make a decision on what works best in your community or for your organisation?

 - Outputs and outcomes do you want to deliver?

-- Will be your delivery plan and timescales?
+- What will be your delivery plan and timescales?

-- Role descriptions will you need to develop for your Digital Champions?
+- What role descriptions will you need to develop for your Digital Champions?

-- Resource – skills, experience, funds will you need to set up your project?
+- What resources – skills, experience, funds, will you need to set up your project?

-- Do you need to know about your learners and how to engage them?
+- What do you need to know about your learners and how to engage them?

-- Are the hooks that are likely to encourage your learners to become involved?
+- What are the hooks that are likely to encourage your learners to become involved?

-- Are the risks for your project in general and for Digital Champions and learners?
+- What are the risks for your project in general and for Digital Champions and learners?

-- Know where your learners are located and measure whether you are successfully reaching them?
+- How will you know where your learners are located and measure whether you are successfully reaching them?

-- Make contact with your learners?
+- How will you make contact with your learners?
 Will they come to you because of the service your organisation provides or will you need to go out and encourage them to become involved?

-- Capture the views of your potential learners on what might work best for them?
+- How will you capture the views of your potential learners on what might work best for them?

-- Work with your learners, are their particular barriers you need to consider such as language or literacy skills?
+- How will you work with your learners, are their particular barriers you need to consider such as language or literacy skills?

-- Provide training and support to your Digital Champions?
+- How will you provide training and support to your Digital Champions?